milomedia/tilix/_drafts/Autumnal Equinox 2019.md

 Author: John Williams
 date: 2019-09-22 23:00:00 +0000
 title: Autumnal Equinox 2019
-teaser: It's time to enjoy the Autumn.
+teaser: It's time to enjoy the autumn.
 Our short seasonal post Autumnal Equinox 2019 contains curated trivia about the equinox that you can share with your friends and family...

 ---